mrzarkovic/cog/README.md

 > When you see HTML in a **Cog** application, it really is just HTML! 🤯

-HTML - but with the added power of reactive expressions.
+Just HTML, but with the added power of reactive expressions.
 This makes it easy to understand and learn, while still providing the reactivity that makes modern web apps feel smooth and responsive.

 ## Installation